Kreateer/stress-project/CONTRIBUTING.md

 $ git rebase upstream/<branch-name>
 ```
 ## Step 3 : Branch
 Create a new branch.
-Use its name to identify the issue your addressing.
+Use its name to identify the issue you're addressing.
 ```
 # It will create a new branch with name Branch_Name and switch to that branch
 $ git checkout -b branch_name